adrianwedd/wcag-process-matrix/README.md

 1. easy creation of any type of tables
 2. copy-pasting should easily make it possible to create sortable/filterable ODS tables.

+## Download files directly

+@TODO

+If you don't want to download, install and run the project locally, you can download directly these versions:

+* WCAG2.0 HTML file
+* WCAG2.0 ODS file
+* WCAG2.0 XLS file

 ## Building

 If you want to create your own tables, you need to install [PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/).
 According to documentation, this needs: